MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-exo-powershell-managed-identity.md

 Although the managed identity values were obtained differently for user-assigned vs. system-assigned, we're using the same variable name in the command (`$MI_ID`), so the command works for both types of managed identities.

-<a name='step-6-assign-azure-ad-roles-to-the-managed-identity'></a>

 ### Step 6: Assign Microsoft Entra roles to the managed identity

-The steps for user-assigned managed identity are basically the same as in [System-assigned managed identity Step 5](#step-5-assign-azure-ad-roles-to-the-managed-identity).
+The steps for user-assigned managed identity are basically the same as in [System-assigned managed identity Step 5](#step-5-assign-microsoft-entra-roles-to-the-managed-identity).

 In the Azure portal, be sure to select the [user-assigned managed identity](#step-2-create-a-resource-with-user-assigned-managed-identity) as the managed identity to assign the Microsoft Entra role to (not the automation account itself).